hmmbhsakar/my_study/self_management/daily_report/daily report.md

 # Daily report

+## 2025/10/18

+1. Twitter + Room Search + Long Call + Again Back to Routine
+2. While Room search again started listening the audiobook trying to bring self to routine.
+3. This Commit this before studying for next 3 hours.
+Will again commit once after 3 hours, with whatever studied during those 3 hours.

+## 2025/10/17

+1. Day Wasted in Political Twitter + Youtube + Movies + P**n + Long Calls

+## 2025/10/16

+1. Day Wasted in Political Twitter + Youtube + Movies + P**n

+## 2025/10/15

+1. Room Search + Attended ADK Community Call

+## 2025/10/14

+1. Again tried getting back on routine, but failed self.
+2. Have to take care of multiple family things.
+That is also to be done.

+## 2025/10/13

+1. Day Wasted in Political Twitter + Youtube

+## 2025/10/12

+1. Day Wasted in Political Twitter + Youtube

+## 2025/10/11

+1. Day Wasted in Political Twitter + Youtube

+## 2025/10/10

+1. Did started and studied ADK, but I don't remember much as I had just watched the videos on ADK, till very late.

 ## 2025/10/09

 1. Today Starting Agent Development Kit by Google.
 Target Properly completely it.
 Build Some Unique thing with it.
 I haven't Decided yet on what to build.
 Let's see might decide in the way.